anuvgupta/dolphin/README.md

-# mysql-manager
+# dolphin
-PHP module for easily saving data in a MySQL database
+PHP module for easily managing and manipulating a MySQL database with no SQL